 \section{Stochastic modeling of the environment}

-Aiming to characterize the environments stochastically, it is important to describe the mean, variance, and covariance of the stochastic process driving the SSE.
-Many examples of different phenomenological baths can be found in the literature.\cite{Haken1973AnMotion,Caldeira1983PathMotion,Gardiner2000QuantumOptics,petruccione2002,Weiss2012QuantumEdition} The use of $\delta$-correlated noise, i.e.\ white noise, is one of the most frequent, as it can be used to unravel Markovian QMEs in Lindblad form, as we shall recall.
-Considering instead a colored noise is one straightforward way to introduce memory effects into the open system's dynamics, computationally more efficient than other approaches that require computing memory kernels for the complete density matrix dynamics.
+Aiming to characterize the environment stochastically, it is important to describe the mean, variance, and covariance of the stochastic processes and noises driving the SSE.
+Many examples of different phenomenological baths can be found in the literature.\cite{Haken1973AnMotion,Caldeira1983PathMotion,Gardiner2000QuantumOptics,petruccione2002,Weiss2012QuantumEdition} The use of $\delta$-correlated noise, i.e., white noise, is one of the most frequent, as it can be used to unravel Markovian QMEs in Lindblad form, as we shall recall.
+On the other hand, considering a colored noise is one straightforward way to introduce memory effects into the open system's dynamics, computationally more efficient than other approaches that require computing memory kernels for the complete density matrix dynamics.